-In Taylor County, the highly eroded and dissected Pre-Illinois upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
+In Mills County, the highly eroded and dissected Pre-Illino is upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
 The Wisconsin loesses are the youngest regionally extensive Quaternary materials and were deposited between 30,000 and 12,000 years ago.
 Two loess units were deposited across Iowa during Wisconsin time, the older Pisgah Formation and the younger Peoria Loess.
 The Pisgah is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes, pedogenic and periglacial processes.
-The upper part of the unit is modified by development of the Farmdale Geosol.
-It is not uncommon to see the Farmdale developed throughout the Pisgah and incorporated into the underlying older Sangamon Geosol.
+The upper part of the unit is modified by development of the Farmdale Geos ol.
+It is not uncommon to see the Farmdale developed throughout the Pisgah and incorporated into the underlying older Sangamon Geos ol.
 The Pisgah Fm. loess was deposited on the western Iowa landscape from about 55,000 to 26,000 years ago (Bettis et al., 2003).
 The Pisgah Formation is typically buried by Peoria Formation loess.
-The Peoria Formation loess accumulated on stable lands urfaces in western Iowa from 23,000 to 12,000 years ago.
+The Peoria Formation loess accumulated on stable landsurfaces in western Iowa from 23,000 to 12,000 years ago.

 Surficial deposits of the map area are composed of four formations: DeForest, Noah Creek, Peoria and undifferentiated Pre-Illinois tills.
 Hudson age deposits associated with fine-grained alluvial and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder and Corrington members.
 The Noah Creek Formation includes coarser grained deposits associated with large valleys which are overlain by finer-grained alluvial material or eolian silt and sand.
-Peoria Formation colian materials consist of wind-blown silt that may be up to 8 meters (25 feet) in thickness.
-Limited areas of eolian sand may be present adjacent to major river valleys.
+Peoria Formation eolian materials consist of wind-blown silt that may be up to 46 meters (150 feet) in thickness.
+Limited areas of eolian sand may be present adjacent to river valleys.
 Additional eolian materials may be intermittently present mantling Wisconsin Episode terraces.
 Pre-Illinois glacial deposits are exposed in the map area along drainages and where loess cover is thin.
-Based on existing well data, Pre-Illinois deposits may be as thick as 300' in bedrock valleys in the northeast portion of Taylor County.
+Based on existing well data, Pre-Illinois deposits may be as thick as 400' in bedrock valleys.

-Soil series units from the Soil Survey of Taylor County, Iowa, (Boeckman, 1996) were categorized into surficial geologic units based on soil data and available subsurface geologic data from the Iowa Geological and Water Survey's GEOSAM database (water well log database) as well as other existing subsurface data for this compilation map project.
+So il series units from the Soil Survey of Mills County, Iowa (Nixon, 1982) were categorized into surficial geologic units based on soil data and available subsurface geologic data from the Iowa Geological and Water Survey's GEOSAM database (water well log database) as well as other existing subsurface data for this compilation map project.
 Modeling and mapping of the glacial till outcrops was completed using ArcGIS 10.0, gvSIG open source GIS program, and the Sextante landscape classification subprogram.

-\ We disagree with the younger 0.2 Ma age estimate for Pre-Illinois glaciations presented by Balco and Rovey (2010) and suggest 0.5 Ma is more consistent with regional data and stratigraphic relationships.
+We disagree with the younger 0.2 Ma age estimate for Pre-Illino is glaciations presented by Balco and Rovey (2010) and suggest 0.5 Ma is more consistent with regional data and stratigraphic relationships.